Licence Application Guide

 Here are a few helpful tips to help you through filling it out your Canada Firearms Program (RCMP) licence application.

 We recommend getting started with this guide right after your course.
-The process of licence application can take the better part of a year to complete, and you’re most likely to follow through and complete it if you start chipping away at the work as soon as possible.
+The process of licence application can take several months up to the better part of a year to complete, depending on your situation, and you’re most likely to follow through and complete it if you start chipping away at the work as soon as possible.

 Let’s get started!